hanabi/hanabi.github.io/README.md

 ### Prompts

 * Imagine that you have one or more cards in your hand that have a clue on them, but their full identity is currently unknown.
 In this situation, you are supposed to just keep the cards in your hand, and continue to discard unclued cards.
 * If someone gives a *Play Clue* to a card that is currently unplayable, then they could be telling YOU to play a card that is already clued in your hand.
-This is called a *Prompt* because it is "prompting" you to play a card that you otherwise would have held on to.
+This is called a *Prompt* because it is "prompting" you to play a card that you would have otherwise held on to.
 * For example, in a 3-player game:
   * All the 2's have been played on the stacks.
   * Alice clues a red 4 in Cathy's hand as a *Play Clue* (since it was not on chop).
   * Bob has a card in his hand with a red clue on it, but no number information.
   * Since Bob can see that the red 4 is supposed to play right now, he must have the red 3.
 So the unknown red card in his hand must be red 3, and he can safely play it.
-* If there are nd the prompt could apply to either of them, play the left-most.
+* If a player is *Prompted* and there are multiple cards in the hand that the *Prompt* could apply to, they should play the left-most.
 (This follows from *Left-Most Playable Principle*.)
+For example, in a 3-player game:
+  * Similar to the last example, Bob is *Prompted* for a red 3.
+  * Bob has 3 cards clued as red in slots 2, 3, and 4.
+  * Since all 3 cards are equally likely to be red 3, Bob should choose to slot 2 as red 3 since it is the left-most.
+* In multi-color variants, *Prompts* apply to the card with the most positive information.
+For example, in a 3-player game:
+  * Similar to the last example, Bob is *Prompted* for a red 3.
+  * In slot 1, Bob has a card with only a red clue on it.
+  * In slot 2, Bob has a card with a red clue and a 3 clue on it.
+  * Since slot 2 has more positive information, Bob should choose to play slot 2 as red 3.

 ### Finesses